HomeArticlesHow ToHow to Calculate GPA

 GPA = Σ(Quality Points) ÷ Σ(Credit Hours)

-This is a weighted average formula, conceptually identical to calculating a weighted mean in statistics — each course's "weight" is its credit hours.
+This is a weighted average formula, conceptually identical to a weighted mean in statistics, where each course's "weight" is its credit hours.
 Use the GPA Calculator to handle multiple courses and semesters instantly without manual summation.

 How GPA Scales Differ Across Institutions and Countries

-Not every school uses the same 4.0 scale described above, and assuming so is a common source of confusion when comparing GPAs across institutions.
+Not every school uses the 4.0 scale described above, and assuming so is a common source of confusion when comparing GPAs across institutions.
 Some US high schools use a 4.3 scale where an A+ earns 4.3 points instead of capping at 4.0.
 Many Canadian universities use a 4.3 or 9.0 scale depending on the province.
-The UK does not use GPA at all in its traditional system — degree classifications (First, Upper Second, Lower Second, Third) serve a similar comparative purpose but follow entirely different rules.
-Indian universities under most state boards report results as percentages, while many newer autonomous institutions and IITs use a 10-point CGPA scale, where converting to a US-style 4.0 GPA requires a separate institutional or third-party conversion table rather than a single universal formula.
+The UK doesn't use GPA at all in its traditional system; degree classifications (First, Upper Second, Lower Second, Third) serve a similar comparative purpose but follow entirely different rules.
+Indian universities under most state boards report results as percentages, while many newer autonomous institutions and IITs use a 10-point CGPA scale, so converting to a US-style 4.0 GPA needs a separate institutional or third-party conversion table rather than one universal formula.

-When applying internationally — for graduate school, scholarships, or job applications — always check whether the receiving institution has a published conversion policy rather than assuming any specific formula.
-Services like World Education Services (WES) provide standardized credential evaluations that many US graduate programs accept as the authoritative conversion, which can differ from simpler percentage-divided-by-9.5 estimates commonly cited online.
+When applying internationally, for graduate school, scholarships, or job applications, check whether the receiving institution has a published conversion policy rather than assuming any specific formula.
+Services like World Education Services (WES) provide standardized credential evaluations that many US graduate programs accept as the authoritative conversion, and these can differ from simpler percentage-divided-by-9.5 estimates commonly cited online.

 Calculating the GPA You Need Going Forward

-A frequent practical question is the reverse of the standard calculation: given your current cumulative GPA and credits completed, what GPA do you need in upcoming courses to reach a target?
+A frequent practical question flips the standard calculation around: given your current cumulative GPA and credits completed, what GPA do you need in upcoming courses to reach a target?
 Rearranging the weighted average formula solves this.

 Example: You have a cumulative GPA of 3.2 after 60 credits, and want to reach 3.5 by graduation with 30 credits remaining.